kmonad/kmonad/doc/installation.md

 nix build "./nix?submodules=1"
 ```

-If you want to pull in kmonad as a flake input for configuring a darwin system,
+If you want to pull in KMonad as a flake input for configuring a Darwin system,
 you may find it necessary to use a reference like:
 `git+https://github.com/kmonad/kmonad?submodules=1&dir=nix` instead of
 `github:...`.